mankyd/htmlmin/docs/index.rst

   <html><head><title>Hello, World!</title><body> <p> How ya doin'? </p> <p>Well, I hope.</p> </body> </html>

-When we say that htmlmin has 'seatbelts', what we mean is that it comes with features that you can use to safely minify even more, but you have to put them in yourself.
+When we say that htmlmin has 'seatbelts', what we mean is that it comes with features that you can use to safely minify beyond the defaults, but you have to put them in yourself.
 For instance, by default, htmlmin will never minimize the content between ``<pre>``, ``<textarea>``, ``<script>``, and ``<style>`` tags.
 You can also  explicitly tell it to not minify additional tags either globally name or by adding the custom ``pre`` attribute to a tag in your HTML. htmlmin